-Colors are an excellent way to convey your product or express the unique personality of your brand.
+A unique color combination is a key way to express the personality of your brand.

-We have created a suite of 20 different color palettes for you to use and implement to create unique color combinations of your own, that will represent your brand.
+We have created a suite of 20 different color palettes for you to use to create unique color combinations of your own.
+Use them to build your brand's identity, and to attract your target customers.

 Canva lets you change the colors of your design by entering the hex code in the color menu.
 Check out the video below for a quick tutorial on how: